-Panels B and D of Figure 3 show analogous plots for the nearest-neighbor matching approach discussed above.
-Vertical dotted lines indicate the matching window of 2008-2009.
-Panel D shows again that the difference in log usage between treatment and (matched) control communities increases beginning in late-2011.
-The difference in panel D exhibits far less noise than the difference displayed in panel C, however, because the matching estimator selects only those control communities that are similar to treated communities.
-This method of selection allows the matching estimator to generate more precise estimates than the standard difference-in-difference estimator.21
+Panels (b) and (d) of Figure 3 show analogous plots for the nearest-neighbor matching approach discussed above.
+Vertical dotted lines indicate the matching window of 2008 through 2009.
+Panel (d) shows again that the difference in log usage between treatment and (matched) control communities increases beginning in late-2011.
+The difference in panel (d) exhibits far less noise than the difference displayed in panel (c), however, because the matching estimator selects only those control communities that are similar to treated communities.
+This method of selection allows the matching estimator to generate more precise estimates than the standard difference-in-differences estimator.